Anand-Ambastha/Anand-Ambastha/README.md

 ## Profile Summary

-I am a first-year B.Tech student in Electronics and Communication Engineering with a focused academic interest in the intersection of **Machine Learning** and **Communication Systems**.
+I am a third semester B.Tech student in Electronics and Communication Engineering with a focused academic interest in the intersection of **Machine Learning** and **Communication Systems**.
 My current trajectory blends formal education in electronics with active involvement in applied research, particularly in areas involving AI integration, quantum communication, and system optimization.

 I have authored **three research papers**—two published, one accepted for presentation—and am currently working on my fourth manuscript.
 Beyond academic research, I am systematically building expertise in **Machine Learning**, **Deep Learning**, and **Exploratory Data Analysis**, while simultaneously strengthening my algorithmic skills through **Data Structures and Algorithms in C++**.